 It’s never a bad thing to have more income.
 One of the worst mistakes American workers make is designing their investment portfolio around their retirement date.
 This leaves little earnings potential for their post-retirement life.
 Investigating how retirement investments could supplement your retirement account earnings might be beneficial for many looking to extend how long their total amount saved will last.

-You’ve (hopefully) spent your entire adult life investing money into your retirement accounts, so it may seem crazy that it’s finally time to take it out.
+You’ve, hopefully, spent your entire adult life investing money into your retirement accounts, so it may seem crazy that it’s finally time to take it out.
 Of course, you’ll have to understand how to do this first.

 If you have an employer-sponsored plan, figure out if you want to leave money there or roll it into an IRA account.
-Consolidating is probably the better option if you’re over 59 1/2.
+Consolidating is probably the better option if you’re over 59.5.
 At this time, you can take money out of your retirement accounts without incurring an early withdrawal penalty.
-By 70 1/2, the law requires you to take required minimum distributions (RMDs).
+By 70.5, the law requires you to take required minimum distributions (RMDs).
 You should make your decision based on what’s both tax-efficient and what you and your family feel most comfortable with.
 You can work with the institution that manages your funds to figure out how withdrawals work.

 Next, you’ll have to decide when to sign up for Social Security.
 Most experts suggest you wait to sign up until full retirement age so you can receive full benefits, but you can sign up anytime between the ages of 62 and 70.
 The longer you wait, the bigger your check will be.
-You can apply for Social Security online, by phone or in person at a local Social Security office.
+You can apply for Social Security online, by phone, or in-person at a local Social Security office.